 How to calculate net force?

-In this example problem, we will be determining the net force between two individual forces acting on an object.
+In this example problem, we will be determining the net (resultant) force from two individual forces acting on an object.

-First, we must break these forces into their X and Y components which is done by multiplying the force times the sine and cosine of the angles respectively.
+First, we must break these forces into their X and Y components, which is done by multiplying the force by the cosine and sine of the angle, respectively.

 Next, the components are added together to get